The High-Performance,

 interface GridColDef<T = any> {

-field: string; // Key in your data object
+field: keyof T | string; // Key in your data object

 headerName: string; // Display name in the column header

-width: number; // Fixed width in pixels
+width: number; // Initial width in pixels (min 50px on drag)

-pinned?: 'left' | 'right'; // Stick column to the side of the viewport
+pinned?: 'left' | 'right' | false; // Stick column to the side of the viewport

 hide?: boolean; // Initially hide the column

-sortable?: boolean; // Enable/disable sorting logic (default: true)
+sortable?: boolean; // Enable/disable sorting (default: true)

 filterable?: boolean; // Enable/disable text filtering (default: true)

-renderCell?: (params) => ReactNode; // Custom React node to render in the cell
+renderCell?: (params: GridRenderCellParams<T>) => ReactNode; // Custom cell render

 }